dojo/docs/dojox/form/manager/index.rst

 Event processing
 ----------------

 The form manager normalizes change events on all form widgets and HTML form elements.
-In order to request this special event processing, add ``observer`` attribute to a form widget or an HTML form element.
-The value of ``observer`` is a string that lists event handler names using comma to separate them.
+In order to request this special event processing, add ``data-dojo-observer`` attribute to a form widget or an HTML form element.
+The value of ``data-dojo-observer`` is a string that lists event handler names using comma to separate them.

 In a radio button group all observers are pooled together regardless of what element of the group they are attached to and attached to the whole group as the single form widget.